Fronik-Lihaotian/knowledgeDistillation/README.md

 |MobileNets-M|Caltech-101|**87.6%**|0.3|
 |MobileNets-M|Caltech-101|86.2%|0|

 From the results, 0.3 is the ideal setting of $\alpha$ in this project, and the Top-1 accuracy is 87.6% which is the best performance within these results.
 Another interesting thing is that, when the $\alpha$ equaled 1, which means the hard loss was completely ignored, the network can still reach 85.1% Top-1 accuracy which is even **higher than the fine-tuned teacher network (84.4%)**.
 But why?
-IDK :confused: yet :laughing:.
+IDK :confused: yet. :laughing:

 ## Acknowledgment